TV Legend Dan Rather Slams CBS Trump Settlement

 Trump had originally sued Paramount for $20 billion, claiming the network deceptively edited Harris’ interview by altering a garbled sentence about Israel’s war in Gaza.
 The lawsuit accused “60 Minutes” of election interference through what Trump termed “news distortion.”
 However, most legal scholars and experts agreed the suit was frivolous and would not withstand First Amendment scrutiny.

 Under the settlement terms, Paramount will pay $16 million to Trump’s presidential library and cover legal fees.
-The agreement also requires CBS to release full, unedited transcripts of future presidential candidate interviews and potentially fund advertisements supporting conservative causes.
+The agreement also requires CBS to release complete, unedited transcripts of future presidential candidate interviews and potentially fund advertisements supporting conservative causes.
 Notably, the settlement does not require Paramount to issue any apology.

 Rather emphasized that Paramount did not need to settle the case, arguing that settlements typically occur when wrongdoing has occurred.
 He maintained that “60 Minutes” followed accepted journalistic practices and that lawyers almost unanimously believed the case would not survive in court.
 The former anchor noted that CBS News staff fought against the settlement internally.